ranjani2412/reflectoring.github.io/content/blog/2022/2022-03-15-be-informed-with-lombok.md

 The above code looks much cleaner and easier to write and understand.

 ## How Lombok works

 All annotations in Java are processed during compile time by a set of annotation processors.
+Although the specification for annotation processing in Java has been around since Java6, the language did not introduce Lombok-like tooling since the specification publicly does not allow you to modify the **Abstract Syntax tree (AST)**.
-Most annotation processors generate new files or perform compile-time checks.
-Lombok processes its annotations differently.
-It modifies the generated classes by changing the **Abstract Syntax Tree (AST)**. **The Java Compiler Specification does not prevent annotation processors from modifying source files.**
-Lombok developers have cleverly used this loophole to their advantage.
+The specification only mentions that annotation processors generate new files and documentation.
+Since **the Java Compiler Specification does not prevent annotation processors from modifying source files,** Lombok developers have cleverly used this loophole to their advantage.
-For more information on how annotation processing in Java works, refer here.
+For more information on how annotation processing in Java works, [refer here](https://reflectoring.io/java-annotation-processing/).

 ## Advantages of Lombok

 Let us take a look at some of the most prominent benefits of using Lombok.

 ### Clean code

-With Lombok, we can replace all boiler-plate code with meaningful annotations.
+With Lombok, we can replace boiler-plate code with meaningful annotations.
 This helps the developer focus on business logic.
-Also, annotation such as @Data is a convenient shortcut for @ToString, @EqualsAndHashCode, @Getter / @Setter and @RequiredArgsConstructor together.
+Also, annotation such as `@Data` is a convenient shortcut for `@ToString`, `@EqualsAndHashCode`, `@Getter` / `@Setter` and `@RequiredArgsConstructor` together.
-Since the code is more concise it also helps modification and addition of new fields easier.
+Since the code is more concise, modification and addition of new fields is easier.
-List of all available annotations is available here.
+List of all available annotations is available [here](https://projectlombok.org/features/all).

 ### Simplifies creation of complex objects

-The Builder pattern is generally used when we need to create objects that are complex in nature, and we need some flexibility(in constructor arguments) during its creation.
+The Builder pattern is typically used **when we need to create objects that are complex and flexible** (in constructor arguments).
-@Builder annotation simplifies the object creation process.
+With Lombok, this is achieved using @Builder.

-Consider the below example that demonstrates use of @Builder
+Consider the below example:

  ````java
     @Builder